igrzi/desafioSCClouds/fibonacci/README.md

 This function uses memoization to optimize the Fibonacci calculation.
 It stores previously calculated Fibonacci numbers in a map to avoid redundant calculations and significantly speed up the calculation process.

+### `getFibonacciInput`

+This function is designed to obtain user input for the number of Fibonacci sequences they want to generate.
+It ensures that the input is a positive integer and returns the entered number as an integer or an error if the input is invalid.

 ## Be careful with [Stack Overflow](https://www.techtarget.com/whatis/definition/stack-overflow#:~:text=A%20stack%20overflow%20is%20a,been%20allocated%20to%20that%20stack.)!